Barbara Anderson, Head

 Undergraduate programs lead to a bachelor of science in apparel and textiles or a bachelor of science in interior design.
 Resident graduate programs lead to a master of science in apparel and textiles or a doctoral degree in human ecology with specialization in apparel and textiles.
 ATID is also a member of the Great Plains Interactive Distance Education Alliance (GP-IDEA) offering an online graduate degree in merchandising.
 For more information see the website.

 Students in all programs are encouraged to take advantage of diverse learning experiences including internships, study abroad, field trips, and study tours.
-Students have the opportunity to join professional and student interest groups including: iDesign, the American Society of Interior Designers (ASID), the International Interior Design Association (IIDA), the Apparel Marketing and Design Alliance (AMDA), and the Apparel and Textile Graduate Student Organization (ATGSO).
+Interior design students have the opportunity to join professional and student interest groups including the American Society of Interior Designers (ASID), the International Interior Design Association (IIDA).

-Facilities include well-equipped studios and laboratories for: interior design, apparel design and production, textile analysis, high performance design for buildings, and a museum collection for historic textile artifact research.
-The textile laboratories include a wide range of textile and product testing equipment, a body scanner for fit studies and extensive equipment for natural dye research.
+Facilities include well-equipped studios and laboratories for: interior design, apparel design and production, and textile analysis.
+The textile laboratories include a wide range of textile and product testing equipment, and extensive equipment for natural dye research.
 The department is home to the Kansas State University Historic Costume and Textile Museum with an extensive collection of artifacts available for research and public education through exhibition.

 Bachelor of Science